 Right To Audit

 Right to Audit

-Each Party shall have the right, upon written request, at its own expense at the offices of the Party to be audited, to examine and audit at any time during Normal Business Hours the books, records, and charts of the other to the extent necessary to verify the accuracy of any statements, charges, or other matters made under or pursuant to any of the provisions of this Contract.
+Each Party shall have the right, upon written request, at its own expense at the offices of the Party to be audited, to examine and audit, at any time between 9:00 a.m. and 5:00 p.m. of the audited Party’s time zone, the books, records, and charts of the other to the extent necessary to verify the accuracy of any statements, charges, or other matters made under or pursuant to any of the provisions of the Contract.
 Upon receipt of an audit request, each Party shall also make available to the other Party for audit purposes any relevant records of the Transporter(s) to which such Party has access.

 Inaccuracies And Adjustments

-If either Seller or Buyer shall discover any error or inaccuracy in invoices, statements, billings, payments, calculations or determinations under this Contract, then proper adjustment and correction thereof shall be made as promptly as practicable thereafter, with payment due to the appropriate Party within ten (10) days thereafter; provided, however, that if no such errors or inaccuracies are identified by either Buyer or Seller and reported to such other Party within twenty-four (24) months from the date of such statement, billing, payment, calculation, or determination, the same shall be deemed conclusively to be correct.
+If either Seller or Buyer shall discover any error or inaccuracy in invoices, statements, billings, payments, calculations or determinations under the Contract, then proper adjustment and correction thereof shall be made as promptly as practicable thereafter, with payment due to the appropriate Party within ten (10) days thereafter; provided, however, that if no such errors or inaccuracies are identified by either Buyer or Seller and reported to such other Party within twenty-four (24) months from the date of such statement, billing, payment, calculation, or determination, the same shall be deemed conclusively to be correct.
 Any amount eventually determined to be due as a result of such error or inaccuracy shall bear interest at the rate stated in Section 12.3 from the original due date until the date of payment.

 Failure To Make Adjustments